 More Tips for Hummingbird Water Sources

-- Clean the nozzle frequently so the water flow is steady and fresh, and change the position of the water source regularly so the surrounding area is also clean.
+- Clean nozzles frequently so the water flow is steady and fresh, and change the position of the water source regularly so the surrounding area is also clean.
 Check hoses and spigots regularly to ensure the water flow is uninterrupted.

 - Provide nearby perches for wet hummingbirds to preen and dry.
 For extra enjoyment, position the perches where you can get a great view of the hummingbirds.
 Small branches, clotheslines, and wires are all good hummingbird perches.

 - Always monitor the water flow and depth of any puddles or basins to be sure it is suitable for such tiny birds, and make adjustments if necessary.
 Adding a few extra pebbles or tilting a basin to create a shallow end can easily fix a too-deep bathing area.

 - Keep the water source safe from predators that will attack hummingbirds, including cats, snakes, or raptors that don't mind the small morsel of a hummingbird.
 At the same time, provide safe shelter nearby, such as thorny bushes where hummingbirds can retreat if threatened.